Emergency Directive 20-03

 Report information to CISA

 b.
-By 2:00 pm EST, Friday, July 24, 2020, submit a completion report using the provided template.
+By 2:00 pm EST, Friday, July 24, 2020, submit a completion report using the template provided below.
 Department-level Chief Information Officers (CIOs) or equivalents must submit completion reports attesting to CISA that the applicable update has been applied to all affected endpoints and providing assurance that newly provisioned or previously disconnected servers will be patched as required by this directive prior to network connection (per Action 1).

 - CISA will continue to monitor and work with our partners to identify whether this vulnerability is actively being exploited.